neurodebian/neurodebian/sphinx/vm.rst

      Click on an item to expand it

+  7.4.0 -- 28 Feb 2014
+    * VM appliance based on the official wheezy point release 7.4.

   7.2.0 -- 03 Nov 2013
     * VM appliance based on the official wheezy point release 7.2.
     * Ships with updated neurodebian-* packages: